Feeding Your Parrot Starts with Knowledge

 Blood panels show -

-- If they are getting the nutrients they need.
+- If they are currently getting the nutrition, they need.

 - If they are getting too much fatty foods.